 The fexec functions can pass arguments to the called program. fexecl builds a command line by concatenating the strings pointed at by arg1, arg2, and so on.
 If a C program is being called, its main function will see arg1 as argv[1], arg2 as argv[2], and so on. arg0, which on UNIX is normally the name of the program being called, isn't part of the constructed command line; also, argv[0] of a called C program is always set to a pointer to a null string.
-Even though arg0 isn't passed to a program when using Aztec C86, it must still be specified, even if it's just a pointer to a null string.
-We recommend that you set it to a pointer to the name of the called program, for UNIX compatibility.
+Even though arg0 isn't passed to a program when using Aztec C86, it must still be specified, even if it's just a pointer to the name of the called program, for UNIX compatibility.